Alberta Association of Chiefs of Police (AACP)

 History & Purpose of AACP

 Although originally formed in 1973, the AACP was restructured in 1985 and re-emerged after a period of latency.
-In 1985 the AACP moved to a tiered membership model and extended Active Membership to include Municipal Police Chiefs and the Commanding Officers of the RCMP K-Division, Edmonton.
-In 1988, the AACP further extended membership to of First Nations Police Chief, and 1990 further extended membership to RCMP Commissioned Officers in charge of Municipal Detachments across the Province.
-Over the past decades subsequent membership extensions were made to include the Chiefs of the Canadian National Railway Police, the Canadian Pacific Railway Police, the Alberta Sheriffs and Security Operations, and to the area Provost Marshall of the Military Police for Land Forces, Western Area.
+From 1985 to 1990 the AACP moved to a tiered membership model and extended Active Membership to include Municipal Police Chiefs and the Commanding Officers of the RCMP K-Division, Edmonton, First Nations Police Chief, and RCMP Commissioned Officers in charge of Municipal Detachments across the Province.

 As the AACP grew and reorganized, it was agreed that the AACP should continue as a not-for-profit Society committed to bylaws (i.e., a constitution) filed with the Province of Alberta.
 The ranks of the AACP continued to grow with the inclusion of Associate membership, Corporate Associate membership, and Honorary membership granted to Government Ministry personnel, who have a vested interest in the affairs and direction of Law Enforcement and the Criminal Justice System in Alberta.